ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 - [See full list of examples](https://github.com/xssnick/tonutils-go#how-to-use)

 ## Global overview
 Embodying a fully asynchronous approach, TON Blockchain involves a few concepts which are uncommon to traditional blockchains.
 Particularly, each interaction of any actor with the blockchain consists of a graph of asynchronously transferred messages between smart contracts and/or the external world.
 The common path of any interaction starts with an external message sent to a `wallet` smart contract, which authenticates the message sender using public-key cryptography, takes charge of fee payment, and sends inner blockchain messages.
 That way, transactions on the TON network are not synonymous with user interaction with the blockchain but merely nodes of the message graph: the result of accepting and processing a message by a smart contract, which may or may not lead to the emergence of new messages.
 The interaction may consist of an arbitrary number of messages and transactions and span a prolonged period of time.
 Technically, transactions with queues of messages are aggregated into blocks processed by validators.
-The asynchronous nature of the **TON Blockchain does not allow to predict the hash and lt (logical time) of a transaction** at the stage of sending a message.
-The transaction accepted to the block is final and will not be modified.
+The asynchronous nature of the TON Blockchain **does not allow to predict the hash and lt (logical time) of a transaction** at the stage of sending a message.
+The transaction accepted to the block is final and cannot be modified.

-**Each inner blockchain message, that is, a message from one smart contract to another, bears some amount of digital assets as well as an arbitrary portion of data.**
+**Each inner blockchain message is a message from one smart contract to another, which bears some amount of digital assets, as well as an arbitrary portion of data.**

 Smart contract guidelines recommend treating the data payload, which begins with 32 binary zeros, as a human-readable text message.
 Most software, such as wallets and libraries, support this specification and allow to send text comments along with Toncoin as well as display comments in other messages.

-Smart contracts **pay fees for transactions** (usually from the balance of an incoming message) as well as **a storage fee for the contract's stored code and data**.
+Smart contracts **pay fees for transactions** (usually from the balance of an incoming message) as well as a **storage fee for the contract's stored code and data**.
 Fees depend on workchain configs with maximal fees on `masterchain` and substantially lower fees on `basechain`.

 ## Digital assets on TON